Former Husky Bob Cummins, a ‘giant’ of the Northwest rowing scene, dies at 72

 He also continued to serve as the president of the LSRC, creating a rowing community similar to the one he had in college, but for people of all ages.
 After retiring from Pocock, he had hoped to spend his time remodeling the LSRC boathouse.

-“Bob Cummins was literally a builder of rowing in Washington State and always did it with a smile,” UW men’s rowing coach Michael Callahan said.
+“Bob Cummins was literally a builder of rowing in Washington state and always did it with a smile,” UW men’s rowing coach Michael Callahan said.
 “He built rowing boats, clubs, regattas, courses, children and dreams for all to share and experience the art of rowing.
 He shared his love and passion to many around the Pacific Northwest and will be missed and loved by those he inspired.”

 Cummins is survived by his wife, three children and 12 grandchildren.